vlang/v/doc/docs.md

 additional hints to the compiler, so that it can further optimize some blocks of code.

-NB: These are *rarely* needed, and should not be used, unless you *profile your code*, and then see that there are significant benefits for them.
+> Note: These are *rarely* needed, and should not be used, unless you
+> *profile your code*, and then see that there are significant benefits for them.
-To cite gcc's documentation: "programmers are notoriously bad at predicting how their programs actually perform".
+> To cite gcc's documentation: "programmers are notoriously bad at predicting
+> how their programs actually perform".

 `[inline]` - you can tag functions with `[inline]`, so the C compiler will try to inline them, which in some cases, may be beneficial for performance,